Visitor Engagement at Aquariums, Zoos, and Museums for Conservation Impact

 - Webinar #6: Beyond Congress: Executive Branch Processes that Can Advance Conservation for the Ocean, Fish and Other Wildlife (PDF) with Kris Sarri, President and CEO, National Marine Sanctuary Foundation; Kerston Swartz, Public Affairs and Advocacy Manager, Woodland Park Zoo; and coordinated by Tom Adams, Policy Advisor for The Ocean Project.

-- Webinar #7: World Oceans Day 2019: Engaging your visitors in conservation action (PDF) with Samantha Mackiewicz, World Oceans Day Director, The Ocean Project and Baylee Ritter, Youth Coordinator, The Ocean Project
+- Webinar #7: World Oceans Day 2019: Engaging your visitors in conservation action (PDF) with Samantha Mackiewicz, World Oceans Day Director, The Ocean Project and Baylee Ritter, Program Associate, The Ocean Project

-- April 5: Youth Activism for Conservation: Empowering young people to become ocean champions.
-Featuring Danni Washington, Co-Founder of Big Blue and You; co-founder of Sea Youth Rise Up; Rachael Bell-Irving, Digital Outreach Coordinator, Online Programs at Ocean Wise; Rachael Coccia, Director of Youth Initiatives at The Ocean Project.
+- Webinar #8: Youth Activism for Conservation: Empowering young people to become ocean champions (PDF) with Rachael Coccia, Director of Youth Initiatives, The Ocean Project; Rachael Bell-Irving, Digital Outreach Coordinator, Online Programs at Ocean Wise; Danni Washington, Co-Founder of Big Blue and You and Co-Founder of Sea Youth Rise Up

 Sign up here to get emailed info for upcoming webinars.